 You’d be amazed how quickly a flickering candle can transition into a flaming fire.
 It only takes seconds.
 Don’t let your holiday festivities become a disaster!
 Follow important candle safety tips this year and teach all family members to do the same.

 While you may only think of candles as beautiful decorations that add a pleasant scent to the air, candles have open flames.
 Whether you’re burning candles for fun or as part of an important religious ceremony, follow these tips:

 - Set lit candles in a sturdy holder that won’t tip over easily.

 - Set candle holders on a sturdy, heat-resistant, uncluttered surface.

 - Run a hot match under running water before tossing it in the trash.

-- Don’t let candles burn all the way down.
+- Don’t let candles burn down.
 Blow them out before they get too close to the holder or bottom of the candle jar.
 Once the wick reaches less than one-quarter-inch, it’s time to throw the candle out.

 - Never leave a lit candle unattended.
 If you exit the room or go to sleep, blow out the candle first.

-- Keep all combustible items – drapes, lampshades, Christmas trees, beddings, stuffed animals, clothing and hair – at least 12 inches away from lit candles at all times.
-Keep all nonflammable items at least 4 inches away.
+- Keep all combustible items – drapes, lampshades, Christmas trees, bedding, stuffed animals, clothing, and hair – at least 12 inches away from lit candles at all times.
+Keep all non-flammable items at least 4 inches away.